The Records & Registration Office is available to help students navigate the path to degree completion.

-- Academic Warning/Hold: a warning message or hold may be placed at the request of the Registrar blocking registration of a student for failure to maintain the standards outlined in the standards of academic progress.
+- Academic Warning/Hold: a warning message or hold may be placed to block registration for failure to maintain the standards outlined in the standards of academic progress.

-- Financial Hold: a hold may be placed at the request of the Student Accounts Office blocking registration of a student or the release of transcripts when the student has failed to resolve their financial obligations to the college.
+- Financial Hold: a hold may be placed to block registration when the student has failed to resolve a financial obligations to the college.

-- Library Hold: a hold may be placed by the library blocking registration of a student who has failed to return a library resource or who has failed to pay fines or charges owed to the library.
+- Library Hold: a hold may be placed to block registration of a student who has failed to return a library resource or who has failed to pay fines or charges owed to the library.

 - Registration Hold: students must contact the Records & Registration Office to resolve the cause for the hold.

 - Declare Major Warning: a warning message is placed on records for students who have graduated and are continuing to take classes but have not declared a new major.
 Students may register for classes, but they cannot be assigned an academic advisor and their financial aid may be affected.
-Students must contact the Registrar to resolve the issue.
+Students may request a change of major in myBay or contact the Registrar for assistance.